-For the year ended December 31, 2017, the Company had negative operating cash flow.
-The Company's ability to generate positive operating cash flow will depend upon a number of factors, including, among others, its ability to successfully construct and operate the Wynyard Carnallite Project, the quantity of potash product that will be produced and the price at which the Company can sell the potash product produced from the Wynyard Carnallite Project.
+For the year ended December 31, 2018, the Company had negative operating cash flow.
+The Company's ability to generate positive operating cash flow will depend upon a number of factors, including, among others, its ability to successfully construct and operate the Wynyard Potash Project and the Proteos Nitrogen Project, the quantity of potash and nitrogen fertilizer products that will be produced and the price at which the Company can sell the potash and nitrogen fertilizer products produced from the Wynyard Potash Project or the Proteos Nitrogen Project.
 If positive operating cash flow is not achieved in a timely fashion, the Company may be required to raise additional funds through the issuance of additional equity or debt securities.
 There is no assurance such financing will be available or, if available, that it will be on terms favourable to the Company.